UND’s Student Employment program provides part-time job opportunities to students to help finance their education and gain educational benefit.

 To be eligible for a FWS position, students must:

 - Have an accepted Federal Work Study award on Campus Connection (please allow 24-48 hours after accepting for the information to load into the system)

-- Be enrolled in 6 credits or more
+- Be enrolled in 6 or more credits

 - If you do not have a FWS award offered to you on Campus Connection, you may request to be considered, provided you have already completed the FAFSA.
-To submit a request please contact One Stop Student Services:
+To submit a request please contact One Stop Student Services.